SamuelHuet/follow_object/README.md

 ## How To

+Launch Gazebo et Rviz with the full stack navigation
 ```
-$ cd ~/catkin_ws/src/follow_object
-$ python get_lidar.py
+$ roslaunch turtlebot3_gazebo turtlebot3_house.launch
+$ roslaunch turtlebot3_navigation turtlebot3_navigation.launch map_file:=$HOME/map.yaml
+$ rosrun follow_object follower.py
 ```

 ## Usage

-The `get_lidar.py` script read the data from the lidar and draw all the points in a PNG file.
+The `follower.py` script read the data from the lidar and draw all the points in a PNG file.

 ## Meta